Case Western Reserve Spartans: Men's tennis

+The 2023 men's tennis team won the school's first ever team national championship, defeating the Tufts University Jumbos 5-2 in the NCAA Division III national finals match.
+The team finished 33-4 overall, including a perfect 28-0 record against Division III competition.
+The Spartans also won the University Athletic Association (UAA) title.

 The 2022 team finished the season again as the National Runner-Up, this time losing to another UAA foe, University of Chicago.
 In tournament play, the team defeated Ohio Northern, Wisconsin–Whitewater, Williams, and Middlebury.
 James Hopper and Jonathan Powell won the NCAA men's doubles national title.
 At the beginning of the season, the team won the 2022 ITA Division III Men’s National Team Indoor Championship.

 In 2021, the team went undefeated in Division III regular season play, finishing as the National Runner-Up losing to Emory.
 In the tournament, the team defeated Illinois Tech, Gustavus Adolphus, Trinity (TX), and Washington (MO).

 In 2019, Matthew Chen and James Hopper won the Division III doubles title in the 2019 ITA Cup.

 In 2014, the Spartan men's tennis team was ranked in the Division III Top 10 for most of the season, and advanced to the NCAA Elite Eight before falling to Middlebury College.
 That same year, two CWRU tennis players, Eric Klawitter and Christopher Krimbill, won the NCAA men's doubles national title.